 The Monroe County Historical Society is a 501(c)(3) all-volunteer organization dedicated to discovering, preserving, and sharing the history and heritage of Monroe County.

-We meet quarterly at 2:00pm on the second Sunday of March, June, September, and December.
-The location is usually the Monroe County Public Library in Union, but it sometimes varies when we visit places of exceptional interest.
-Changes in meeting place are announced in the newsletter, in the Monroe Watchman, and on this website.
+We meet quarterly at 2:00pm on the second Sunday of January, April, July, and October.
+The location is usually the Public Library or Ames Clair Hall in Union.
+Meeting places and topics are announced in the newsletter, in the Monroe Watchman, and on this website.

 Several volunteers have generously contributed family histories and compilations of other information; see the genealogy section of this website.